Business tutorials and tips.

 What makes a great free CRM?

 Ease of use.
-CRMs should make it relatively easy to perform repetitive actions (e.g., contact creation), input information, and provide a system with some customization options.
+Customer relationship management software should make it relatively easy to perform repetitive actions (e.g., contact creation), input information, and provide a system with some customization options.
+We also looked for features that help automate actions such as performing tasks (emails, calls, etc.) as part of a sales process.

 Integration with other apps.
-We valued CRMs that provide integrations with third-party apps, whether natively or with Zapier, since a CRM is just one part of your business’s tech stack.
+We valued CRMs that provide integrations with third-party apps, whether natively or with Zapier, since a customer tracking app is just one part of your business’s tech stack.

 Best free all-in-one CRM software